jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Maintaining compatibility with unanticipated format revisions through selector languages is easier with JSON than XML.
-The XML metamodel contains overlapping representations of equivalent entities which a refactored format is liable to switch between.
-Each XML element has two distinct lists of child nodes, attribute children and node list children; from one perspective attributes are child nodes of their parent element but they can alternatively be considered as data stored in the element.
+The XML metamodel contains overlapping representations of equivalent entities which a format being refactored is liable to switch between.
+Each XML element has two distinct lists of child nodes, attribute children and node list children.
+From one perspective attributes are child nodes of their parent element but they can alternatively be considered as data stored in the element.
 Because of this classification ambiguity an XML document can't be said to form a single correct n-way tree.
-XML attributes may only contain strings and have a lesser expressivity than child nodes which allow recursive structure; it is a common refactor to change from attributes to elements when a scalar value is upgraded to be a compound.
+XML attributes may only contain strings and have a lesser expressivity than child nodes which allow recursive structure; it is a common refactor to change from attributes to elements when a scalar value is upgraded to a compound.
 XPath selectors written in the most natural way do not track this change.